github-rs/github-rs/docs/design.md

 # API Design
 You want to help out?
 Awesome!
-Chances are you don't know how everything is structured, where everything is, etc. This document will help you out by explaining how the API works, how it's structured, the macros used to generate all of the code work and how to add new endpoints.
+Chances are you don't know how everything is structured, where everything is, etc. This document will help you out by explaining how the API works, how it's structured, how the macros used to generate all of the code work and how to add new endpoints.

 ## Builder Pattern Queries